datastructures-js/priority-queue/README.md

 ```

 ## API
-There are two types of PriorityQueue in this repo: MinPriorityQueue which uses a MinHeap and considers an element with smaller priority number as higher in priority.
+PriorityQueue in this repo is implemented as types: MinPriorityQueue which uses a MinHeap and considers an element with smaller priority number as higher in priority.
 And MaxPriorityQueue which uses a MaxHeap and cosiders an element with bigger priority number as higher in priority.

 ### require